ToshioCP/LaTeX-BuildTools/Readme.md

 - Replace something with another in the whole document
 - Preprocessing (processes before compiling latex source files)

-Latextools support these things and it includes two parts.
+Tools support these things includes two parts.

-- Buildtools.
-It is tools which support creating templates of source files, building and partial compiling.
+- Latex-Buildtools, shortly Buildtools.
+It is the tools which support creating templates of source files, building and partial compiling.
-- Substools.
-It is tools which perform replacements in the whole document.
+- Latex-Substools, shortly Substools.
+It is the tools which perform replacements in the whole document.

-Buildtools is a part of Latextools and also a core tools in it.
+Buildtools is a core tools to accomplish the task above.
 This document describes Buildtools only.

 #### Dividing a source file